Bariba people: Songs and Dances

 Singing is extremely important to the Baatonu and they have repertoires covering all aspects of daily life in the Empire.
 Wuru songs retrace the life of hunters and daily scenes, but can sometimes branch out into more erotic subject matter.
 Teke songs celebrate the typical values of Baatonu humanism and often use opposites to illustrate their messages – generosity and rapacity, bravery and cowardice, fidelity and infidelity, etc. – to encourage virtuous behaviour; thus, some of the songs are aimed at in-stilling a responsible attitude towards sexuality in young people, especially girls.
 Others accentuate courage and persistence when faced with an enemy.

 The Wuru dance, which used to be performed during funeral ceremonies for native Baatonu families, remains a prestigious ritual dance also performed at popular celebrations.
 The dancers’ costumes, made from animal skins and native fabrics covered with several rows of cowrie shells and amulets, make quite an impression on the assembly, sometimes to the point of fright-ening them.
 The rapid pace of the dance is set by the pounding rhythm of their accessories: a gravel-filled gourd in one hand and a piece of animal skin in the other.

 The popular Teke dance, which has no sacred function, is carried out by mature men using 40-centimetre cylindrical sticks.
 In this dance, rival groups or villages compete with each other.
 The Teke is danced in pairs and in general, six to eight couples confront each other on the floor.
 The many varying rhythms are associated with specific dance steps.
 The Sinsennu dance is carried out by young men.
 Its name refers to the chains of balls made from the leaves of Palmyra palm shoots decorated with small stones that the dancers wrap round their calves, making a sound similar to that of castanets.
 A flute, a talking tom-tom and a drum contribute to the sound of the Sinsennu, producing the particular harmony specific to the dance.

 The Gbangba, danced by young Wasangari aged between 18 and 25, is identified by its solemn, mournful rhythm.
 It was for-merly used to announce the death of a king and to accompany the preparations for burial ceremonies.
 A war dance, it also an-nounces the start of a conflict.
 The Fulbe carry out the Sinna which imitates flagellation, and the Gesegesere.

 Foods

 Yams are the queen of cultures in Baatonu gastronomy.
 Their traditional dish is Sokuru, prepared from yams and served with different types of sauce: aubergine, bissap, Guinea sorrel, climbing leaves, beef, mutton or chicken.
 Yams are also eaten pureed (Pereku) or ground and dried (Yennu).
 The traditional dish of millet paste is now sometimes replaced by corn paste mixed with manioc.
 Manioc is also used to make gari.
-Although the Baatonu regularly consume corn and bean-based dishes in their daily life, they generally only sell Wake (a mixture of rice and beans).
+Although the Baatonu regularly consume corn and bean-based dishes in their daily life, they generally only sell Waakye (mixture of rice and beans).